ManageIQ/manageiq-documentation/_includes/create-tower-catalog-item.md

         Dialog** must be selected.
 A dialog is required if **Display in Catalog** is chosen.

-      - In **Provider**, select your Ansible Tower provider.
-This brings up the **Ansible Tower Template** option and configures the **Provisioning Entry Point State Machine** automatically.
+      - In **Provider**, select your Ansible Automation Platform provider.
+This brings up the **Ansible Automation Platform Template** option and configures the **Provisioning Entry Point State Machine** automatically.

       - Add configuration information for **Reconfigure Entry Point** and **Retirement Entry Point** as applicable.

-      - Select your desired **Ansible Tower Template** from the list.
+      - Select your desired **Ansible Automation Platform Template** from the list.
-        Generally, this is the Ansible Tower job or workflow template previously used to create the service dialog.
+        Generally, this is the Ansible Automation Platform job or workflow template previously used to create the service dialog.

 7. Click **Add**.
 The catalog item you created will appear in the **All